 In its second funding period, the RTG will focus on melanoma and its interactions with the tumor microenvironment and the tumor immune system as actionable hallmarks of skin cancer.
 The RTG will address the mechanisms involved in local and systemic control of tumor progression including angiodiversity-related metastatic organotropism as well as novel innate and adaptive approaches to melanoma immunity / immunotherapy.
 The RTG relies on the close collaboration in the Heidelberg-Mannheim Skin Cancer Alliance whose collective expertise in skin cancer is unique in Germany.

 RTG Educational Program

-The educational program is aimed at attracting young scientists to a hitherto under-developed field of research.
-The PhD/MD students will be trained in a broad portfolio of research skills and will also receive complementary teaching to increase their clinical knowledge.
-The RTG will closely collaborate with the existing Life Science Graduate Schools of Heidelberg University, and of the German Cancer Research Center (DKFZ) to recruit the best PhD students worldwide, and to provide teaching in basic molecular and cellular biology, as well as in general cancer biology and oncology.
-The added value of the RTG teaching program will lie in applying these general topics to the specifics of skin cancer biology and dermato-oncology.
-In addition, the RTG will support the PhD/MD students to conceive and realize scientific and teaching initiatives of their own, such as student project development platforms and student conferences.
-This will enable them later to develop their own research agenda in the field.
+The educational program is aimed at attracting young scientists to a still under-developed field of research and has been further adapted to the needs of the students in response to our teaching experience during the first funding period.
+The PhD and MD students will be trained in a broad range of research skills as well as to understand the clinical challenges in skin cancer.
+The RTG will closely collaborate with the Life Science Graduate Schools of Heidelberg University and of the DKFZ to recruit the best PhD students worldwide and to provide teaching in molecular and cellular biology and in general cancer biology.
+The added value of the RTG teaching program will lie in applying this knowledge to skin cancer biology and Dermato-Oncology.
+The RTG will support the PhD and MD students to realize scientific and teaching initiatives of their own, such as the overwhelmingly successful international students’ conference 2017 in Heidelberg.
+This experience will enable the students to self-confidently develop their own research agenda in the field.